2018 Marching Band Member Handbook

 - All people have the potential to develop musical ability.

-- Involvement in school music programs will enhance every student’s educational experiences and academic performance.
+- Involvement in school music programs will enhance every student’s educational experience and academic performance.

 - The band program will provide the opportunities for students to develop social skills, leadership qualities, a high self-esteem in an extremely cooperative and nurturing environment.